 Fluidd (and FluiddPI) has built in support for web cameras.

-You can add up to three cameras to display on your dashboard.
+You can add up to four cameras to display on your dashboard.

 Currently supported types are;